How to resuscitate a brief – stage 3

 On ne sais pas ce que l’on veut avoir, tant que l’on ne sais pas ce que l’on peut avoir.

-Translated back into English, this reads as ‘one doesn’t know what one wants for as long as one doesn’t know what can have‘.
+Translated back into English, this reads as ‘one doesn’t know what one wants for as long as one doesn’t know what one can have‘.
 It’s a fair translation, but long and literal.

 Then came: